rivt-info/rivtinfo.github.io/index.md

 ### Why [**rivt**](terms.md#rivt)?

-Calculations and drawings are similar to detailed trip instructions that map out the route to a destination.
+Calculations and drawings are similar to detailed trip instructions that map out a precise route to a destination.
 Their clarity and completeness dramatically affect cost, quality and timeliness of built projects. **rivt** is a software tool designed to improve engineering documents using open source software principles and the collective wisdom of the engineering professions.
-It provides an opportunity for engineering professions to develop shared and reusable calculation libraries whose clarity and completeness can continuously improve, by building on many contributions.
+It provides an opportunity for engineering professions to develop shared and reusable calculation libraries whose clarity and completeness can continuously improve, by building on numerous contributions.

-Often 21st century engineering technologies are fully developed and design methods may see little or no change for decades.
+Many 21st century engineering technologies are fully developed and design methods may see little or no change for decades.
 Productive engineering work then lies, not so much in technological innovation, but in understanding and combining and adapting various established design methodologies and